Why Complex Electronics Companies Rely on Cloud Product Development Platforms

 To start with, PLM was created to allow all product companies—not just medical device OEMs—to better manage documents to streamline their extended supply chain efficiencies, improve cross-functional collaboration and increase enterprise-wide visibility into the design process.
 By this very function alone—coupled with configurable routing and electronic signatures—companies can reduce costly risks and significantly improve compliance processes.
 And, by having quality information always tied out to the product record, the user is assured that all cross-functional parties—upstream and downstream—are aware of all the changes, all the time.

 PLM specifically helps medical device OEMs by empowering them with greater management control over their quality documents.
-This expansive list of quality-related documents includes billa of materials (BOMs), change orders, design history files (DHF), device master records (DMR), validation and verification certifications, risk management reports and product records.
+This expansive list of quality-related documents includes bills of materials (BOMs), change orders, design history files (DHF), device master records (DMR), validation and verification certifications, risk management reports, and product records.
 And let’s not forget the need for a well-documented paper trail for 21 CFR Part 11, 21 CFR Part 820, and corrective action and preventive action (CAPA).

 A modern PLM solution offers greater document control for medical device companies by consolidating all design information in one centralized system and tying it to the product record, thus enabling OEMs to easily share BOMs with globally dispersed suppliers.
-Because quality-related documents can be complicated (a DMR is an enormous compilation of records containing the procedures and specifications for a finished medical device), a PLM solution, especially one embedded in an all-in-one product development platform is needed to avoid misplacing documents and keeping a tight rein on version control.
+Because quality-related documents can be complicated (a DMR is an enormous compilation of records containing the procedures and specifications for a finished medical device), a PLM solution, especially one embedded in a comprehensive product development platform is needed to avoid misplacing documents and keeping a tight rein on version control.

 Now when quality processes (CAPAs, supplier corrective action requests (SCARs), corrective action requests (CARs, NCMRs, 8D, etc.)) are integrated into the PLM system, supply chain teams have access to the quality product records, enabling them to be proactive rather than reactive in managing quality.
 And because this information is tracked and visible throughout the organization, auditors can quickly and easily verify compliance.